-What Can a Handyman Do in Arvada, Colorado?
+What Can a Handyman Do Without a License in Arvada, Colorado?

 Colorado does not issue a single statewide “general contractor/handyman” license for typical residential/commercial repair work; contractor licensing is primarily handled by local jurisdictions (cities/counties) plus statewide trade licenses (electric, plumbing, some mechanical).
 In Arvada, you should expect to register/obtain a local contractor license (and pull permits as required) even if you are doing small handyman jobs.
 There is no true statewide “handyman exemption” dollar threshold that lets you perform regulated trades (electrical/plumbing) without the appropriate state license—trade licensing and permitting rules still apply.